 These villages were on the opposite side of the road from the guerrilla camp, and a careful study of the ground revealed that there were only six of the many tracks debouching from the road into the adjacent rubber estate which led right through into the jungle where the camp was.
 He therefore ambushed these six tracks until the gang came - which eventually they did.
 By good fortune and good shooting his ambush party killed the leader - the District Committee Secretary.
 This disconcerted another of the gang so much that he surrendered next day and led Kitson's men to the camp.
 It was empty when they arrived, but the soldiers ambushed it and killed another when the gang returned.
 This led to another surrender, and the gang got really jittery.
 A fifth man tried to surrender and killed a sixth who tried to stop him.
-At this the branch disintegrated completely and the remnants fled to other gangs.
+At this the branch disintegrated completely and the remnants field to other gangs.

 Kitson then turned his attention to another gang, the Grisek Branch.
 Starting once more by building up background information, his men contacted the branch three times in three weeks and killed four of them.
 Two more then surrendered, and, after a night of interrogation they were persuaded to join a patrol the next day.
 To show his confidence Kitson armed them and placed them in the ambush party.
 More kills and more surrenders led to mounting pressure, and the Grisek branch and the other branches and districts collapsed one by one.
 Soon only the Regional Committee Secretary (RCS) remained, with his staff of seven and with no districts, branches or Min Yuen with whom to maintain contact with the people in the villages.
-In January 1958, six months after the operation began, they too came in to surrender.2 virtually destroyed the branch organization, was still black, because Hor Lung and his South Malaya Bureau HO were intact and believed to be living in the deep jungles north of Segamat.
-Intensive Phase III operations had found camp sites and evidence that food was still coming from the Masses in the Segamat District, and from a small supply group operating further north into Negri Sembilan.4
+In January 1958, six months after the operation began, they too came in to surrender.8

-Hor Lung and the Collapse in Johore
+Hor Lung and the Collapse in Johore.

 By April 1958 despite the pressure of priority operations in Johore, only the coastal districts occupied mainly by Malay fishermen and the Johore/Malacca Border Region cleared by Kitson's framework operation had become White Areas.3 The remainder of Johore, together with most of the adjacent state of Negri Sembilan, was still black.
-Even the Segamat District, where operation COBBLE had
+Even the Segamat District, where operation COBBLE had virtually destroyed the branch organization, was still black, because Hor Lung and his South Malaya Bureau HQ were intact and believed to be living in the deep jungles north of Segamat.
+Intensive Phase III operations had found camp sites and evidence that food was still coming from the Masses in the Segamat District, and from small supply group operating further north into Negri Sembilan.4